2025 Solar Incentives Guide for Middletown, PA - Tax Credits & Rebates

 Federal solar incentives are probably the first thing that comes to mind when you think about solar incentives.
 A federal incentive that most people are probably familiar with is the Federal Solar Investment Tax Credit (ITC).
 The ITC is a tax credit for a specific percentage of your solar system's cost.

 The ITC covers solar systems installed after January 1, 2006, and under this program you can deduct from your taxes a percentage of the total cost of solar panels, labor, equipment and accessories.
-You can claim this credit for solar panels installed on a primary or secondary residence that you own in the United States.
-The original claim amount was 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
+You can claim this credit for a solar panel system installed on a primary or secondary residence that you own in the United States.
+Originally, you could claim 30% of the total cost, although depending on when the project was completed, your credit may range from 26-30%.
 There is no maximum claim amount.

 To know exactly how much money the ITC could save you, contact your local Middletown solar panel installation expert.